ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING-CMAKE.md

 CMake can generate  `.sln` and `.vcxproj` files used either by Visual Studio itself or by the MSBuild command line compiler (if you don't want a full fledged IDE) and have more "native" binaries than what MSYS/Cygwin can provide.

-At the moment only a limited combination of options is supported (tiles only, no localizations, no backtrace).
+At the moment only a limited combination of options is supported (tiles only, no lua, no localizations, no backtrace).

 ### Get the tools